occisn/excel-problem-solving/README.md

 # excel-problem-solving

-This hobby project uses Microsoft Excel (**without VBA**) to solve numeric puzzles as those proposed by Project Euler.
+This hobby project uses Microsoft Excel to solve numeric puzzles as those proposed by Project Euler.

+Even if VBA solutions may be proposed, the purpose of this project is to find solutions **without VBA**.

-When possible, several solutions are presented:
+When possible, several such solutions are presented:
 - spreadsheet capabilities (use of rows and columns)
 - one-liner based on recursion
 - one-liner based on array formulas: recursion converted into SEQUENCE+REDUCE